'It's crushing': California cleans up mudslide damage

 He said evacuations remain in place because of the unpredictable nature of the winds, which typically blow in the direction of several canyons in the area, which could rapidly spread flames if gusts pick up.

-The blaze 110 miles (177 kilometers) northeast of San Francisco was one of three large fires in the state and had grown to nearly 91 square miles (nearly 236 square kilometers), with 20% containment Wednesday, according to the California Department of Forestry and Fire Protection, or Cal Fire.
-More than 45 homes and other buildings have been destroyed.
+The blaze 110 miles (177 kilometers) northeast of San Francisco was one of three large fires in the state and had grown to roughly 100 square miles (258 square kilometers), with 20% containment Wednesday, according to the California Department of Forestry and Fire Protection, or Cal Fire.
+At least 64 homes and other buildings have been destroyed.

 The Fairview Fire was burning about 75 miles (121 kilometers) southeast of Los Angeles.
-The 44-square-mile (114-square-kilometer) blaze was 69% contained by Wednesday morning.
+The 44-square-mile (114-square-kilometer) blaze was 75% contained by Wednesday night.
 Two people died fleeing the fire, which destroyed at least 35 homes and other structures in Riverside County.

 Melley reported from Los Angeles.
 Associated Press writers Christopher Weber and Stefanie Dazio in Los Angeles and Ken Ritter in Las Vegas contributed to this report.